An Observation Log of My Fiancée Who Calls Herself a Villainess: Characters

 First prince, who suffers from a hereditary mental disorder that leaves him somewhat a psychopath; it's not consistent with each generation, but randomly manifests via atavism.
 His father told him the only way to feel love is to find the right person, whom can interest him and bring joy; ironically enough, it turns out to be Tia, instead of the heroine, due her bizarre behavior.
 He was the popular love interest of the otome game, which is why Tia keeps trying to make herself look less appealing to him and get their engagement annulled; though Cecil finds her new ideas interesting and chooses to stick with her.
+The story is shown from his point of view.